 |

-For a week, young people explore the public space around URBANEO, discovering street names and squares such as Marco Polo, Vasco da Gama and Amerigo Vespucci.
+For a week, kids explore the public space for example around URBANEO, discovering street names and squares such as Marco Polo, Vasco da Gama and Amerigo Vespucci.
 They ask themselves: what stories lie behind them?
 They trace the past with a critical, curious and playful approach.
 At the end, they transform their impressions into a performative audio walk in which they bring colonialism, decolonisation and places of remembrance to life with their voices and their presence.

 Artistic Director: Yolanda Gutiérrez